guanleiWang/LifesumTest/testWeb/readme.txt

        unzip chromedriver_linux64.zip -d /usr/local/chromedriver

-3. Design pattern: Page Object Model and Python modular programming lifesum_test.py is the main script to launch the test cases and report test result.It calls functions from operations.py. operations.py is a library for common functions like: login, sign up... lifesum_page.py is the only place knowing the structure of the lifesum web page, it provides basic functionalities to operations.py.
+3. Design pattern: Page Object Model and Python modular programming lifesum_test.py - the main script to launch the test cases and report test result.It calls functions from operations.py. operations.py   - a library for common functions like: login, sign up... lifesum_page.py - the only place knowing the structure of the lifesum web page, it provides basic functionalities to operations.py.

-4. Test cases explaination:
+4. Test cases:
    Totally there are 3 test cases in lifesum_test.py currently.
-1). test_signup_logout_case1
+Case 1 - test_signup_logout_case1
-    This test the new user sign up process, and then logout after sign up.
+    To test the new user sign up process, and then logout after sign up.
-2). test_login_add_food_logout_case1:
+Case 2 - test_login_add_food_logout_case1:
-    This test existing user login, add food to  breakfast and lunch, then logout.
+    To test existing user login, add food to  breakfast and lunch, then logout.
-3). test_login_track_weight_logout_case1:
+Case 3 - test_login_track_weight_logout_case1:
-    This test existing user login, update weight with weight tracker, then logout.
+    To test existing user login, update weight with weight tracker, then logout.

 5. How to run:
    #python lifesum_test.py
-   It will execute 3 test cases within unittest framework and report test result like:
+   It will execute 3 test cases and report test result like:
 "
 test_login_add_food_logout_case1 (__main__.LifesumTest) ... ok
 test_login_track_weight_logout_case1 (__main__.LifesumTest) ... ok